bids-standard/bids-specification/src/02-common-principles.md

 `file:///`.

 On Unix-like operating systems (including MacOS) this refers to the system root.
-And one may reference a dataset on some example user's Desktop as such:
+One may reference a dataset on some example user's Desktop as such:

 ```json
 {